dotnet/docs/includes/core-changes/aspnetcore/3.0/authz-assembly-change.md

 ### Authorization: AddAuthorization overload moved to different assembly

 The core `AddAuthorization` methods that used to reside in `Microsoft.AspNetCore.Authorization` were renamed to `AddAuthorizationCore`.
-The old `AddAuthorization` methods still exist, but are in the `Microsoft.AspNetCore.Authorization.Policy` package instead.
+The old `AddAuthorization` methods still exist, but are in the `Microsoft.AspNetCore.Authorization.Policy` assembly instead.
 Apps using both methods should see no impact.
-Apps that weren't using the policy package must switch to using `AddAuthorizationCore`.
+Note that `Microsoft.AspNetCore.Authorization.Policy` now ships in the shared framework rather than a standalone package as discussed in [Shared framework: Assemblies removed from Microsoft.AspNetCore.App](#shared-framework-assemblies-removed-from-microsoftaspnetcoreapp).

 #### Version introduced

 3.0

 #### Old behavior
+note
 `AddAuthorization` methods existed in `Microsoft.AspNetCore.Authorization`.

 #### New behavior